SenorKarlos/StripeWall/README.md

 # Discord Oauth2 Site Wall and Stripe Management

 note: I can't reccomend enough a CDN like cloudflare with authenticated origin pull support, SSL, and DNSSEC.
 Provided NGINX example covers standard SSL config & www-> root redirects.

-1: Pull Repo

-2: Take oauth.php and insert into site root.
-Create directory oauth.
-Edit config.php.example and save to this folder as config.php.
+(Apache info needed, I don't use it)

+- Pull Repo, `npm install`.

-3: Create Discord bot in Discord Developer Console (or use existing bot), and ensure it has administrative privileges in your server (assign roles and manage members minimum).
+- Create Discord bot in Discord Developer Console (or use existing bot), and ensure it has administrative privileges in your server (assign roles and manage members minimum).

-4: Fill out config.ini.example and remove '.example'.
+- Fill out config.json.example and remove '.example'.
 Create database per your config and run the SQL at the bottom to make the tables.
+Modify & Use NGINX example or at least copy the location redirects to your current site.
+Match the port in the redirects to the one specified in config, and copy a permanent discord invite URL to the last item.

-5: Add redirect_url from your completed config.ini to your Discord Bot. (/login URL)
+- Add redirect_url from your completed config.json to your Discord Bot. (/login URL)

-6: Create a webhook in Stripe, add the following events to the stripe webhook, point to `https://<yourmap.com>/webhook`
+- Create a webhook in Stripe, add the following events to the stripe webhook, point to `https://<yourmap.com>/webhook`

 `charge.refunded, customer.deleted, charge.succeeded, customer.subscription.created, customer.subscription.deleted, customer.subscription.updated, customer.updated, invoice.payment_failed`

-7: Start the bot with PM2 `pm2 start wall.js`.
+- Start the bot with PM2 `pm2 start wall.js`.
 Read the PM2 docs to have the bot automatically start as a service in the event of a power failure, restart, or other issue.

 # FAQ: